outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to ml

+    - ml networks are often biased in more obvious ways than other sources of decisions like laws/humans, so these errors may be more useful for their obviousness and ability to correct them

     - ml language of models, variables of param sets/defaults, and data sets such as '(biggest language data set => default lambda => compressed mnist => default params with standard cnn) for intent (find new differences other than variable set x)' to fulfill/communicate results of useful intents like 'find new difference types' with various applications of ml as a hyperintelligence variant using ml as its primary interface
       - 'hyperintelligence' as a human brain that can simultaneously run queries/programs on thousands of computers and change/evaluate/apply/build those queries/programs in real time